Health Supplement Registration Process in Vietnam

 3) Statutory timelines vs reality (the practice gap):

-• On paper (Decree 15/2018, carried through into Decree 46/2026): 7 working days for medical-purpose nutrition foods and foods for children under 36 months; 21 working days for TPBVSK and special-purpose dietary foods; the clock runs from formal acceptance of a complete dossier.
+- On paper (Decree 15/2018, carried into the suspended Decree 46/2026 text without change): 7 working days for medical-purpose nutrition foods and foods for children under 36 months; 21 working days for TPBVSK and special-purpose dietary foods; the clock runs from formal acceptance of a complete dossier.

-• In practice (2022–2025): real durations of 2–6 months for TPBVSK were common, driven by question rounds and a structurally understaffed evaluation function at VFA — even though the statutory pre-decision window was 21 working days, applicants frequently received the first round of questions only after the statutory window had already passed.
+- In practice (2022–2026): real durations of 2–6 months for TPBVSK are common, driven by question rounds and a structurally understaffed evaluation function at VFA — even though the statutory pre-decision window is 21 working days, applicants frequently receive the first round of questions only after the statutory window has already passed.
+The regime in operation today is NĐ 15/2018.

 4) The Decree 46 customs-clearance crisis of late January 2026: